Cagnoro1/Superstores-Sales-Analysis-and-Dashboard/README.md

 ## Exploratory Data Analysis
 Explored the sales data to answer key questions, such as:

-1) What are the top-selling products overall?
+1) Let's start by grouping sales by category.
-2) What are the top-selling products by Category and subcategory?
+2) Let's group sales across the years.
-3) Profitability Analysis - Which products generate the highest profit?
+3) Let's group sales across the years for each category.
-4) Customer Segmentation - What are the main customer segments?
+4) Let's see in which month they operated the least.
-5) Regional Performance - What are the total sales and profit by Region?
+5) Let's see with which discount they generate the more revenue.
-6) Shipping Analysis- What are the most commonly used shipping models?
+6) What was the best month for sales in a specific year, and how much was earned in that month?
-7) Discount Impact - What effect do discounts have on profit?
+7) What type of products do they sell the most (classic) from 2014 to 2017?
-8) Time Trends - Are there any seasonal trends in sales or profit?
+8) Who are our best customers?
-9) Customer Loyalty - List the loyal customers.
+9) What are the top-selling products overall?
-10) Product Portfolio Optimization - What are the underperforming products?
+10) What are the top-selling products by Category and subcategory?

- In-depth analysis
+11) Profitability Analysis - Which products generate the highest profit?
- a) Let's start by grouping sales by category
+12) Customer Segmentation - What are the main customer segments?
- b) Let's group sales across the years
+13) Regional Performance - What are the total sales and profit by Region?
- c) Let's group sales across the years for each category 2015 has the least revenue, let's see in which month they operated in 2015
+14) Shipping Analysis- What are the most commonly used shipping models?
- d) Let's see with which discount they generate the more revenue
+15) Discount Impact - What effect do discounts have on profit?
- e) What was the best month for sales in a specific year, and how much was earned in that month?
+16) Time Trends - Are there any seasonal trends in sales or profit?
- f) What type of products do they sell the most (classic) from 2014 to 2017?
+17) Customer Loyalty - List the loyal customers.
- g) Who are our best customers?
+18) Product Portfolio Optimization - What are the underperforming products?